-The Commission cannot predict what other legislation may be considered by the General Assembly during the 2019-20 or future legislative sessions or if any proposals or initiatives may lead to the adoption of legislation that may affect the Commission and/or its operations.
+Treasury to collect delinquent taxes and debt (including tolls), obligate the Commission to construct, operate and maintain portions of the Southern Beltway Project, and reinstate toll and fare collection employees laid off in June 2020.
+The Commission cannot predict whether similar legislation or other legislation may be considered by the General Assembly during the 2021-22 or future legislative sessions or if any proposals or initiatives may lead to the adoption of legislation that may affect the Commission and/or its operations.